 The term of office section of H.R.
 928 and S. 1723 may necessitate additional clarification.
-Though the bill specifies that an establishment (presidentially appointed) IG could serve more than one term of office, the bill also states that such an IG may only "holdover" for no more than an additional year after the expiration of his or her seven-year term:
+Though the bills specify that an establishment (presidentially appointed) IG could serve more than one term of office, the bills also state that such an IG may only "holdover" for no more than an additional year after the expiration of his or her seven-year term:

-An individual may continue to serve as Inspector General beyond the expiration of the term for which the individual is appointed until a successor is appointed and confirmed, except that such individual may not continue to serve for more than 1 year after the date on which the term would otherwise expire.
+An individual may continue to serve as Inspector General beyond the expiration of the term for which the individual is appointed until a successor is appointed and confirmed, except that such individual may not continue to serve for more than 1 year after the date on which the term would otherwise expire.42